-The eighth edition of the Sofidel Group’s Integrated Report has been prepared according to specific principles and methodologies set out in the most recent standards published in 2016 by the Global Reporting Initiative (GRI Standards - Core option), integrated, as in the previous reporting year, with the guidelines of the International Integrated Reporting Committee (IIRC)18, better known as the IR framework.
+The ninth edition of the Sofidel Group’s Integrated Report has been prepared according to specific principles and methodologies set out in the most recent standards published in 2016 by the Global Reporting Initiative (GRI Standards - Core option), integrated, as in the previous reporting year, with the guidelines of the International Integrated Reporting Committee (IIRC)15 , better known as the IR framework.

-- conciseness, strategic focus, looking to the future and the links between information and capital, showing their mutual interdependence;
+- conciseness, strategic focus, forward-looking nature and links between information and capital, showing their mutual interdependence;

-- the importance of integrated thinking within the organisation, which consists of considering the relationships between the operating units and functions of an organisation, as with the capital which the latter uses or influences.
+- the importance of integrated thinking within the organisation, which consists of considering the relationships between the operational units and the functions of an organisation, as well as the capital that it uses or influences.

-18. Organism created by the International Federation of Accountants (IFAC), the Global Reporting Initiative (GRI) and the Prince’s Accounting for Sustainability Project for the development of an integrated reporting statement for the economic-financial, environmental and social performance of public and private organisations.
+15. A body created by the International Federation of Accountants (IFAC), the Global Reporting Initiative (GRI) and The Prince's Accounting for Sustainability Project Organism created by the International Federation of Accountants (IFAC), the Global Reporting Initiative (GRI) and the Prince’s Accounting Project for the development of an integrated reporting statement for the economic and financial, environmental and social performance of public and private organisations.